What is it?

 What do we propose?

 The Sabbatical Year is a program to be made anew through the Word of God, Liturgy and Fraternal Life.
-A Year of healing, conversion, formation, sanctification, vocational discernment and mission.
-A period to put your whole life and time in order.
+It is a year of healing, conversion, formation, sanctification, vocational discernment, and mission.
+It is a period of time to put your whole life and time in order.
 It is a physiotherapy for the soul, where you learn to have the ears of a disciple to focus on God's voice and receive strength to follow His call.

-For nine months, come and live with us in one of our houses, experiencing daily the graces of prayer, formation and fraternal life.
+For nine months, come and live with us in one of our mission houses, experiencing daily the graces of prayer, formation, and fraternal life.
 Allow yourself to be cared for by God, and hear directly from Him what His plan of love is for your life.

 Pillars of the Sabbatical Year